fan-tak-sato/programming-exercises/design-patterns/behavioral/chain_of_responsibility/README.md

 Chain-of-responsibility pattern
 ===================================

-The chain-of-responsibility pattern is a design pattern consisting of a source of command objects and a series of processing objects
+The chain-of-responsibility pattern is a design pattern consisting of a source of command objects and a series of processing objects.

 http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern